Chicago's most expensive house sells for over $15 million

 Sotheby's

-A palatial house in an eclectic neighborhood
+A palatial house surrounded by dining, theatre, and an eclectic history

-The stretch of Halsted Street directly to the west of the mansion, between Armitage and North avenues, is famously eclectic.
-It is home to the renowned Alinea Restaurant at 1723 N. Halsted St., where Grant Achatz's ultramodern cooking style helped define the molecular gastronomy movement, the venerable Steppenwolf Theatre at 1650 N. Halsted St.
+Halsted Street between Armitage and North avenues is known in particular for the renowned, but unsigned Alinea Restaurant at 1723 N. Halsted St., where Grant Achatz's ultramodern cooking style helped define the molecular gastronomy movement.
+Meanwhile, anchoring the stretch toward the south is the venerable Steppenwolf Theatre at 1650 N. Halsted St.

 But historically, the strip offered much more than off-Broadway stage theatre and haute cuisine.
 At 1948 N. Halsted St., a hole-in-the-wall gay bar called the Manhandler Saloon was known for its laid-back atmosphere—and especially its back patio that was coyly described in old reviews as "playful" or "raunchy."